top of page

 outreach

-Whilst studying towards my doctorate degree, I teach part-time at University College London and worked as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum.
-I also regularly partake in outreach events at UCL, ZSL and with other organisations.
+Whilst studying towards my doctorate degree, I worked as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum.
+I also regularly partake in outreach events.

 In my spare time, I write children's stories about primate-based conservation issues.
 They're used as local education tools in countries where the star of the book is found.
 All funds raised from the books go back into local conservation and education efforts.